balderdashy/sails-docs/models.md

 };
 ```

-Our global is set to `disk`, however, since we overrode the adapter, our User models will now be
+Our global is set to `disk`, however since we overrode the adapter our User models will now be
 stored in MySQL using the sails-mysql adapter.

 ### Schemaless Mode